hyperledger/fabric-private-chaincode/README.md

 This will open a shell inside the FPC development container, with environment variables like GOPATH appropriately defined and all dependencies like fabric built, ready to build and run FPC.

+Note that by default the dev container mounts your local cloned FPC project as a volume to `/project/src/github.com/hyperledger-labs/fabric-private-chaincode` within the docker container.
+This allows you to edit the content of the repository using your favorite editor in your system and the changes inside the docker container.
+Additionally, you are also not loosing changes inside the container when you reboot or the container gets stopped for other reasons.

 Optional: to do a clean build do the following within the container
 ```